 This little water turtle is relatively small but can grow up to 8- to 12-inches in length, depending on gender.
 Like most other species, red-eared sliders are omnivorous and enjoy both plant matter and a range of insects.
 But red-eared sliders are a commitment; they have lifespans of 20 to 30 years.

-Painted turtles are another popular species of small pet water turtles.
-These turtles are are often seen perched on top of rocks basking under a heat lamp.
-They are known for their beautiful color patterns on their shells, with various red, green and yellow colors forming unique designs.
-While these turtles are small, males may grow up to 6 inches while females grow up to 12 inches after several years of a high-quality diet.
+Painted turtles are another popular species of little water turtle.
+These pet turtles are are often seen perched on top of rocks basking under a heat lamp.
+They are known for their beautiful color patterns on their shells, with various red, green, and yellow colors forming unique designs.
+While these turtles are small, males can grow up to 6 inches long while females grow up to 12 inches long after several years of a high-quality diet.

 Map turtles are named for the swirls on their shells that resemble a map-like pattern — shells which have evolved for maintaining stability in flowing rivers.
 In North America, there are 14 different species of map turtles.

 These turtles are a little less domesticated than red-eared sliders and painted turtles, so they get very nervous and are easily stressed.
 They require extremely clean and uncrowded enclosures to minimize any potentially stressful condition.
 However, if you're looking for a small turtle pet, these miniature aquatic turtles, might be the answer.
 Map turtles only reach an average length of about 4 1/2 inches long.

 Soft-shell turtles are a more sensitive species of pet water turtle with an aggressive nature and require more experienced owners.
 As their name suggests, these turtles have a characteristic soft shell rather than a hard one.
 They are larger freshwater turtles growing as long as 10 to 19 inches.